Great Resignation: Europe

 A survey by HR company SD Worx of 5,000 people in Belgium, France, the U.K., Germany, and the Netherlands, found that employees in Germany had the most COVID-19-related resignations, with 6.0% of the workers leaving their jobs.
 This was followed by the United Kingdom with 4.7%, the Netherlands with 2.9%, and France with 2.3%.
-Belgium had the least number of resignations with 1.9%.
+Belgium had the fewest resignations with 1.9%.

 Some preliminary data show an increase in the number of quits in Italy, starting in the second quarter of 2021.
 The registered increase was not only in absolute terms, but also in terms of quit rate (computed as quits over employed population) and of quit share (computed as quits over total contract terminations).

 In the United Kingdom between July and September 2021, over 400,000 workers left their jobs, up from 270,000 two years prior.
 There were a record high 1.3 million job vacancies in December 2021, or 4.4 vacancies for every 100 jobs.
 The U.K. workforce got smaller in 2020, the first time in over twenty years, largely due to older people retiring according to Tony Wilson, director of the Institute for Employment Studies.
 Between October and December 2021, the rate of U.K. workers aged 16 to 64 moving job-to-job was at an all-time high of 3.2%.
 Workers in their 30s (Millennials) are the most likely to quit their jobs, followed by those in their 20s (Generation Z).
 However, by August 2022, many British workers have returned to their previous positions after quitting and some elderly Britons have opted out of retirement in order to pay their bills in the wake of high inflation.

 Some industries, like nursing, have been hit especially hard by burnout.
 In October 2021, before the Omicron variant caused a new wave of cases, the Royal College of Nursing conducted a survey of over 9,000 British nursing staff in which 57% of respondents were either thinking about leaving or actively planning to leave their jobs.
 The primary factors reported were feeling undervalued, exhausted, and not being able to give adequate care.